camilohv/VideoInfoPlugin/README.md

 # VideoInfoPlugin
-" Google Chrome Plugin that reads and stores song information of music being played through YouTube Music."
+A Google Chrome Plugin that reads and stores song information of music being played through YouTube Music.